opentripplanner/OTPQA/README.md

 Keep track of changes in OTP performace.

-You will need Python and some Python libraries (simplejson and pyproj).
+You will need Python and some Python libraries.
 For the libraries, on a Debian based system like Ubuntu you can run:

 `$ sudo apt-get install python-simplejson python-scipy`